 Sparkling Hard Apple Cider Sangria

-Keep It Simple: Kristin at Iowa Girl Eats has made a sangria recipe with a twist by including two cans of hard cider into the mix.
+The Hero Ingredient: Hard cider.
+Kristin at Iowa Girl Eats has made a sangria recipe with a twist by including two cans of hard cider into the mix.
 By pouring that in with white wine and slices of apples and pears, this is a drink that will be just as tasty when you make it in the fall.

-Easy Does It: She used Smith and Forge Hard Apple Cider for this recipe, alongside a bottle of sauvignon blanc, and stirred in cinnamon sticks for added flavor.
+Pro Tip: Kristin used Smith and Forge Hard Apple Cider for this recipe, alongside a bottle of sauvignon blanc, and stirred in cinnamon sticks for added flavor.